 Set aside time to reframe and take ownership for your inner replenishment.
 All high performers make this connection eventually, and once they do, they never go back.

 Visualization is a very powerful tool that is available to us, and it is free of charge.
 You can think and imagine whatever you want, wherever and whenever you wish to.

-If you think that visualization does not work, try to imagine vividly that you walk to your kitchen, open your fridge door, see a big yellow lemon, and take it out.
-After that you take a knife and cut the big yellow lemon in half.
+Imagine walking to your kitchen, opening your fridge door, seeing a big yellow lemon, and taking it out.
+After that, you take a knife and cut the big yellow lemon in half.

 Imagine this vividly and with as much detail as possible.
 After you cut the lemon, take the half up and squeeze the lemon so that the juice drops into your mouth.
 Feel your hand’s pressure, hear the sound it makes while being squeezed, and imagine the sour lemon juice going into your mouth.
 Now, do you feel more saliva in your mouth or nothing?

 Chances are, if you follow through and visualize it vividly, you will have more saliva in your mouth.
 This is because your mind cannot differentiate between what is real and what is imagined.